kmartinez-cybersec/Honeypot-Attack-Mapping-Project/README.md

 # Honeypot-Attack-Mapping-Project
-Project using Azure Sentinel to create a vulnerable virtual machine, then map out attacks targeting the VM.
+Project using Azure Sentinel to create a vulnerable virtual machine and map out attacks targeting the VM.

 <h2>Details</h2>

-This project is based by [this video](https://www.youtube.com/watch?v=02RE3B2uIvw) by Anastasia Kuznetsova.
-It involves setting up a honeypot VM in Azure Sentinel that has increased vulnerability, then logging and mapping IP addresses any attacks originate from.
+This project is based on [this video](https://www.youtube.com/watch?v=02RE3B2uIvw) by Anastasia Kuznetsova.
+It involves setting up a vulnerable honeypot VM in Azure Sentinel, then logging and mapping the IP addresses any attacks originate from.

 <h2>Steps</h2>

 <h3>Creating the Resources</h3>

 The first step is creating our virtual machine to be used as a honeypot.
-The most relevant settings here are related to allowed inbound and outbound ports:
+The most relevant settings to change here are related to allowed inbound and outbound ports:

 ![image](https://github.com/user-attachments/assets/20496a7f-5695-4b45-9718-1c584880e9db)